joetifa2003/weaver/paper/main.typ

   echo("5 is greater than 3")
 }
 ```,
-  caption: [If statement in Weaver.],
+  caption: [If statement in Weaver],
 ) <fig:if>